 Black-eyed Susan vine plant is a tender perennial that is grown as an annual in temperate and cooler zones.
-You can also grow the vine as a houseplant but be wary as it may get eight feet in length.
+You can also grow the vine as a houseplant but be wary as it may grow to 8 feet in length.
 Black-eyed Susan vine care is most successful when you can mimic the plant’s native African climate.
 Try growing a black-eyed Susan vine indoors or out for a bright cheery flowering vine.

 Black Eyed Susan Vine Plant

 Thunbergia alata, or black-eyed Susan vine, is a common houseplant.
 This is probably because it is easy to propagate from stem cuttings and, therefore, easy for owners to pass along a piece of the plant.

 A native of Africa, the vine needs warm temperatures but also requires shelter from the hottest rays of the sun.
 Stems and leaves are green and flowers are usually a deep yellow, white or orange with black centers.
 There are also red, salmon and ivory flowered varieties.

 Black-eyed Susan is a fast growing vine that needs a vertical stand or trellis to support the plant.
 The vines twine around themselves and anchor the plant to vertical structures.

 You can grow a black-eyed Susan vine from seed.
 Start seeds indoors six to eight weeks before the last frost, or outdoors when soils warm to 60 F. (16 C.).
 Seeds will emerge in 10 to 14 days from planting if temperatures are 70 to 75 F. (21-24 C.).
 It may take up to 20 days for emergence in cooler zones.